Isbak/fatigue/README.md

 ## Features

-- **Safety and Reliability**: Built in Rust to minimize common programming errors and ensure robust execution.
-- **High Performance**: Optimized for speed, facilitating rapid assessments of complex structural models.
-- **Modular Design**: Easy integration into existing engineering workflows or as part of a larger analysis pipeline.
-- **Open Source**: Encouraging collaboration and contributions from the engineering and scientific community.
+- **Safety and Reliability**: Our toolkit is constructed with Rust at its core, a language designed with safety in mind.
+Rust's strict compilation checks eliminate common programming errors such as null pointer dereferences and data races, ensuring that our toolkit operates with unmatched reliability.
+This foundational safety allows engineers to focus on innovation and design, confident in the robustness of the underlying computational engine.

+- **High Performance**: Engineered for efficiency, our toolkit is optimized to deliver rapid assessments of even the most complex structural models.
+By leveraging Rust’s performance characteristics, such as zero-cost abstractions and efficient concurrency management, it provides speed without sacrificing accuracy.
+This optimization ensures that our users can perform exhaustive analyses and simulations in reduced timeframes, accelerating the engineering process from concept to validation.

+- **Modular Design**: The toolkit's architecture embodies flexibility, designed to fit seamlessly into a variety of engineering workflows.
+Whether it's a standalone tool for specific analyses or a component of a broader engineering software ecosystem, its modular design facilitates easy integration.
+This adaptability allows it to evolve alongside your projects, supporting a wide range of applications from preliminary design assessments to detailed structural health monitoring.

+- **WebAssembly Support**: By supporting WebAssembly, we enable the toolkit to run in web browsers across different platforms, maintaining high performance and security standards.
+This feature allows for the development of interactive, web-based structural analysis applications, broadening the toolkit's accessibility and usability.

+- **Edge Computing Compatibility**: Enabled by WebAssembly, our toolkit excels at edge computing, allowing for real-time structural analysis close to data sources.
+This feature is crucial for rapid decision-making in scenarios like in-field evaluations, IoT monitoring of structural health, and managing large-scale construction networks.
+WebAssembly's efficiency ensures low latency and reduced bandwidth usage, enabling fast and effective analysis anywhere.
+This makes our toolkit a versatile and responsive solution for modern engineering challenges.

 ## Getting Started

 ### Prerequisites